Awni00/abstract_transformer/iclr/YUpf.md

 - Concern: linguistic interpretation of the relational representations learned in the *Dual Attention Transformer* language models presented in Figure 5.
     - Response: We agree that the picture is more complicated than the brief discussion in the paper may suggest.
 We provide a more detailed discussion, and will make appropriate revisions to this section to reflect the underlying complexity.

-Each concern is addressed in detail in the sections that follow.

 ## Clarification about terminology

 > First, the claim that standard attention mechanisms only represent sensory information is empirically false.
 The authors themselves cite several works describing how attention in language models often captures syntactic information, which is inherently relational.

-There is a subtle but crucial distinction here. **When we say that standard attention captures sensory information while relational attention captures relational information, *we are referring to the information being propagated (i.e., the values), not the attention scores.***
+Thank you for the opportunity to clarify.
+There is a subtle but crucial distinction here.
+Our claim here ***refers specifically to the information being propagated (i.e., the values), not the attention scores*** (see e.g., L118-120, L136-137, L147-148).

 In standard attention, the *attention scores* can be interpreted as relations that define a selection mechanism for information retrieval.
-In language models, these scores often correlate with *syntactic relations*, as noted in our paper.
+In language models, these scores often correlate with *syntactic relations*, as noted in our paper and as you note in the review.
 However, the crucial point is that ***in standard attention the values retrieved represent sensory information*** (object embeddings), not relational information.
 The attention score relations are computed as an intermediate step in an information retrieval operation, but the relations themselves are not explicitly represented in the updated embeddings.
 This observation has also been made in prior work, including [20,21].

 By contrast, in our proposed *relational attention* operation, ***the values retrieved represent relations between the receiver (query object) and sender (context object).*** A key aspect of our proposal is that it decouples the relations used to model the attention scores from relations in the value embeddings.
 While standard attention and relational attention model the selection mechanism (i.e., attention scores) in the same way, the values retrieved are sensory (object embeddings) in the former but relational (a separate set of learned relations) in the latter.

-We will revise the paper to clarify this point early on, explicitly highlighting the distinction between attention scores and values in representing relational information.
+Since this distinction is subtle, we will revise the paper to clarify this point early on, explicitly highlighting the distinction between attention scores and values in representing relational information.

 ## "Abstract Relational Information" in deeper layers of ViTs